tgirke/GEN242-2021/content/en/about/internal/install.md

 You need a recent extended version (we recommend version 0.79.0 or later) of Hugo to do local builds and previews of sites that use Docsy.

-It is recommended to install `Hugo` from R for working with {blogdown}
+It is recommended to install `Hugo` from R for working with blogdown

 ```r
 blogdown::install_hugo(extended = TRUE)